 Go to www.office.com and open Excel Online, then find your spreadsheet.
 Make sure each column in the first row is clearly labelled with whatever titles you want to map with your monday.com board.
 If you don’t know where to begin, you can start with this Microsoft Excel template.

-Here is an example of a header row.
-In the next step, we’ll show you how to use the Unito add-in to label the first and last columns of your sheet: “UnitoID” and “Last Modified”.
+In order for Unito to sync data properly, you’ll need to name the first and last columns of your sheet: “UnitoID” and “Last Modified”.
 The Unito extension does this automatically, or you can create the titles manually.

 Microsoft Excel: Install the Unito add-in